Rhea Dempsey

 Added to this ‘trance’ and ‘assumed acquiescence’ dynamic, many of us are ‘conflict avoidant’.
 We want to keep a ‘good vibe’ over and above speaking up for our needs in a tricky situation.
 Also, a tendency towards conflict avoidance is heightened in the birthing woman who is flooded with oxytocin—the loving, ‘tend and befriend’ hormone.
 She just wants to be sweet to everybody.
 So in the face of any tough negotiations about procedures and interventions she is more likely to fold if the environment gets tricky.
 Not only that, if the situation becomes conflicted this will impact the whole hormonal balance anyway—shooting up an adrenalin response which effects oxytocin levels.
 You might win the point but the optimal hormonal flow for normal physiological birth will be compromised.

-Willing women need to be awakened from this acculturated ‘trance of acquiescence’ and get savvy about the practices and procedures they will routinely be offered, in order to give ‘informed consent’ or—and given that routine protocols are designed for worst-case scenarios, more likely—to use ‘informed refusal’ to protect themselves from any unwanted interventions.
-So the willing woman needs to be aware of informed consent, but also of her right to informed refusal.
+You need to be awakened from this acculturated ‘trance of acquiescence’ and get savvy about the practices and procedures you will routinely be offered, in order to give ‘informed consent’ or—and given that routine protocols are designed for worst-case scenarios—more likely ‘informed refusal’ to protect yourself from any unwanted interventions.
+You need to be aware of informed consent, but also of your right to informed refusal.

 Philosophical match

 These issues of patient autonomy and appropriate care bring us to the importance of ensuring you find a carer who is a good ‘philosophical match’ with you.
-Certainly the willing woman wants to claim her autonomy and will ideally find a match with caregivers who are woman centred in their practice.
+Ideally, if physiological birth is your intention, you’ll find a match with caregivers who are woman centred in their practice.
 Woman-centred practitioners also want to work with women who are fully aware of the personal responsibility required of them when giving informed consent or refusal.
 This compatibility in terms of understanding patient autonomy would contribute to a philosophical match.

-When contemplating this yes or no issue, we might also put into the mix the ddefinition of obstetric violence, presented by UK Obstetrician Dr Amali Lokugamage @ RCOG World Congress 2014.
+When contemplating this ‘yes or no’ issue, we might also put into the mix the definition of obstetric violence, presented by UK obstetrician Dr Amali Lokugamage:

 Obstetric violence is the act of disregarding the authority and autonomy that women have over their own sexuality, their bodies, their babies and in their birth experiences.